GiampaoloGabba/EverTask/README.md

 ## SQL Server Persistence
 [![NuGet](https://img.shields.io/nuget/vpre/evertask.sqlserver.svg?label=Evertask.SqlServer)](https://www.nuget.org/packages/evertask.sqlserver)

-- **Default Schema:** Creates a new schema named `EverTask` by default.
+- **Schema Management:** EverTask creates a new schema named `EverTask` by default.
 This approach avoids adding clutter to the main data schema.
-- **Migration Table:** Places the Entity Framework Core migration table in the custom `EverTask` schema.
 - **Schema Customization:** Allows specifying a different schema or using `null` to default to the main schema.
+- **Migration Table:** If using a custom Schema, event the Entity Framework Core migration table will be placed in that schema.
 - **Migration Handling:** Option to apply database migrations automatically or handle them manually.

 ## Serilog Integration